bowenliu770-pixel/InciCare_Capstone/README.md

 ## Running InciCare in One Look

-If Python, Git, and Ollama are already installed:
+If Python 3.11, Git, and Ollama are already installed:

 ```powershell
 git clone https://github.com/bowenliu770-pixel/InciCare_Capstone